redhat-cip/dci-openshift-agent/README.md

 # Overrides variables with group_vars/dev
 % ./dci-openshift-agent-ctl -s -c settings.yml -d -- -e @group_vars/dev
 ```

-### dci-openshift-agent workflow

-_Step 0 :_ “New DCI job”

-- Create a DCI job

-_tags: job_
-_runs on localhost_

-_Step 1 :_ “Pre-run”

-- Prepare the `Jumpbox`: `/plays/pre-run.yml`
-- Deploy infrastructure if needed: `/hooks/pre-run.yml`

-_tags: pre-run_
-_runs on localhost_

-_Step 2 :_ “Configure”

-- Prepare provisioner: `/plays/configure-provisioner.yml` and `/hooks/configure.yml`

-_tags: running, configure_
-_runs on provisioner_

-_Step 3a :_ “Installing”

-- Start OpenShift install: `/plays/install.yml` and `/hooks/install.yml`.
-This is launched the variable `dci_main` is undefined or equal to `install`.

-_tags: running, installing_
-_runs on provisioner_

-_Step 3b :_ “Upgrading”

-- Start OpenShift upgrade: `/plays/upgrade.yml` and `/hooks/upgrade.yml`.
-This is launched when the variable `dci_main` is set to `upgrade`.

-_tags: running, upgrading_
-_runs on provisioner_

-_Step 4 :_ “Red Hat tests”

-- start Red Hat tests: `/plays/tests.yml`

-_tags: running, testing, redhat-testing_
-_runs on localhost_

-_Step 5 :_ “Partner tests”

-- start partner tests: `/hooks/tests.yml`

-_tags: running, testing, partner-testing_
-_runs on localhost_

-_Step 6 :_ “Post-run”

-- Start post-run to collect results:  `/plays/post-run.yml` and `/hooks/post-run.yml`
-- Note: All results files (logs, tests, ...) must be stored within the {{ dci_cluster_configs_dir }}/ directory in order to be properly uploaded
-        to the DCI server.
-Test result files must follow the Junit format and the file name must follow the pattern "junit_*.xml".

-_tags: post-run_
-_runs on localhost_

-_Step 7 :_ “Success”

-- Launch additional tasks when the job is successful: `/hooks/success.yml`

-_tags: success_
-_runs on localhost_

-_Exit playbooks:_
-The following playbooks are executed sequentially at any step that fail:

-- Teardown: `/hooks/teardown.yml`
-- Failure: `/plays/failure.yml` during the `running` steps and `/plays/error.yml` during the other steps.

-_All the task files located in directory `/etc/dci-openshift-agent/hooks/` are empty by default and should be customized by the user._

 ## Create your DCI account on distributed-ci.io